Skip to Content

 Known for producing gudeg, a local delicacy of young jack fruit mixed with coconut milk, palm sugar, and spices, Gudeg Yu Djum had established itself as one of the top restaurants in Yogyakarta for the dish.

-Gudeg, which is produced 24 hours a day, seven days a week in the location we were visiting, is then shipped to additional restaurants throughout Yogyakarta.
+Gudeg, produced 24 hours a day, seven days a week in the location we were visiting, is then shipped to additional restaurants throughout Yogyakarta.

 When I signed up for a food tour, I expected we'd visit a local market, photograph some vegetables, and maybe stop by a few shops.